-Because the Irish type Traditional Cob is from 14 hands up to 16.2 hands and has more of a riding type shoulder than the Gypsy type Traditional Cob, it is the bigger (taller & leggier) and athletically built and versatile dual-purpose (ride and drive) Irish type Traditional Cob originally from Ireland that from the 1990s made the Traditional Cob breed so popular as a leisure horse or pony not just in Ireland and the UK but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also the USA and Australia, etc.
+The Irish Cob (aka Traditional Irish Cob) evolved because Traditional Cobs were mostly been bred bigger (taller and leggier) and usually hairier in Ireland than in the UK.
+Because the Irish Cob was bred bigger (taller and leggier) and has more of a riding type shoulder than the Gypsy Cob, it is the bigger (taller & leggier) and athletically built and versatile dual-purpose (ride and drive) up to 170cms Irish Cob originally from Ireland (and therefore with Irish ancestral pedigree) that from the mid-1990s made the Traditional Cob breed so popular as a leisure horse not just in Ireland and the UK but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also the USA and Australia, etc.

-Although surprisingly athletic for its build, the Gypsy type Traditional Cob can be shorter-legged and stockier than the Irish type Traditional Cob and can have an exceptionally broad and powerful front (chest and shoulders) built for pulling power.
-For this reason, the power-packed Gypsy type Traditional Cob is often described in its native lands of Ireland and the UK as ‘built like a tank’.
-Although the original Gypsy type Traditional Cob could be as big as 15.2 hands, nowadays the Gypsy type Traditional Cob is usually bred smaller with most Gypsy type Traditional Cobs now being bred under 14.2 hands.
+Although surprisingly athletic for its build, the Gypsy Cob can be shorter-legged and stockier than the Irish Cob and can have an exceptionally broad and powerful front (chest and shoulders) built for pulling power.
+For this reason, the power-packed Gypsy Cob is often described as ‘built like a tank’.
+Although the original Gypsy Cob could be as big as 160cms, the modern Gypsy Cob is usually bred smaller with most Gypsy Cobs now being bred under 140cms.
 Some of the most prized Gypsy Cobs are now under 120cms.